 - The deposit must be made with an approved financial institution such as a bank, building society or credit union. - The owner of the deposit must be a primary producer when the deposit is made. - The deposit must be made on behalf of only one person.
-(Deposits by two or more persons jointly or made on behalf of two or more persons will not be recognised as FMD.) - Deposits must be made by 30 June to qualify for a deduction in that income year. - The minimum deposit or withdrawal is \$1,000; the total of all deposits held at any one time cannot exceed \$300,000. - Interest on FMD is assessable in the income year in which it is paid. - The tax deduction allowed for FMD including interest reinvested - in any income year is limited to the taxable income derived from a business of primary production in that year. - You cannot claim a deduction for FMD if, in the income year: - your taxable income from non-primary production activities is greater than \$50,000 - you became bankrupt, or
+(Deposits by two or more persons jointly or made on behalf of two or more persons are not recognised as FMD.) - Deposits must be made by 30 June to qualify for a deduction in that income year. - The minimum deposit or withdrawal is \$1,000; the total of all deposits held at any one time cannot exceed \$400,000. - Interest on FMD is assessable in the income year in which it is paid. - The tax deduction allowed for FMD including interest reinvested - in any income year is limited to the taxable income derived from a business of primary production in that year. - You cannot claim a deduction for FMD if, in the income year - your taxable income from non-primary production activities is greater than \$65,000 - you become bankrupt, or - you cease to be a primary producer for at least 120 days - the 120-day period does not have to fall entirely in the one income year.

-- you ceased to be a primary producer for at least 120 days - the 120-day period does not have to fall entirely in the one income year. - Where a deposit holder dies in the income year, a deduction is not allowable for any deposits they made in that income year. - FMD do not have to be 12-month fixed term deposits but can be held in deposits of any term, provided no part of the amount is withdrawn within 12 months of the date of deposit. - From 1 July 2002, you can withdraw part of a deposit within 12 months of making the deposit without losing the benefit of the tax deduction for the remaining amount.
+- Where a deposit holder dies in the income year, a deduction is not allowable for any deposits they made in that income year. - FMD do not have to be 12-month fixed term deposits but can be held in deposits of any term, provided no part of the amount is withdrawn within 12 months of the date of deposit. - From 1 July 2002, you can withdraw part of a deposit within 12 months of making the deposit without losing the benefit of the tax deduction for the remaining amount.
 This residual amount still qualifies for an FMD deduction, provided it remains in the account for at least 12 months and does not fall below \$1,000.
 A deduction is not allowable for the part of the deposit that is withdrawn.
 Where this affects a deduction you claimed in the prior year, you need to request an amendment of your assessment for that income year. - From 1 July 2002, certain FMD holders can withdraw deposits early and still retain the tax deduction in the income year in which the deposit was made.
 This concession applies if, at the time of the withdrawal, you operate your primary production business in an area covered by an exceptional circumstances (EC) declaration made by the Minister for Agriculture, Fisheries and Forestry, and the deposit was made when the area was not under an EC declaration.
-To confirm your EC status, you have until three months after the end of the income year in which the withdrawal is made to obtain an EC certificate from the relevant state authority.
-This is to ensure that primary producers will be able to take advantage of the EC concession before the certificate is issued.
+To confirm your EC status, you may obtain an EC certificate from the relevant state authority up to three months after the end of the income year in which the withdrawal was made.
+This is to ensure that primary producers can take advantage of the EC concession before the certificate is issued.
 The amount of the withdrawal is assessable in the income year in which the withdrawal is made, and you cannot claim a deduction for any subsequent deposits made in the same income year.